martyboggs/flexbox-mobile-buttons/README.md

 	.init();
 ```

+## Use 'Em

 By default, the fmb.clicking object will track which buttons are being pressed.
-Use event delegation in your render function to control your objects.
+Use event delegation in your render function by accessing the `fmb.clicking` object to move your octopi.

 ```javascript
 function render() {